Coalition Formation with Bounded Coalition Size: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we initiate the study of ASHGs with a bounded coalition size.
+In this paper, we study ASHGs with a bounded coalition size.
 We provide MnM, an approximation algorithm for maximizing the utilitarian social welfare and study the computational aspects of the core, the SC, and the CSC.
-We note that MnM can be improved such that it finds a partition that is in the CSC while maintaining its approximation ratio.
-This is done by running MnM and iteratively joining together any two coalitions that improve the social welfare (without violating the size constraint).
+We note that MnM can be improved by running the algorithm and iteratively joining together any two coalitions that improve the social welfare (without violating the size constraint).
+This improved version is guaranteed to find a partition that is in the CSC while maintaining the approximation ratio for the MaxUtil problem.
+Unfortunately, this improvement does not result in an improved approximation ratio when $k=3$, and whether it improves the approximation ratio when $k>3$ remains an open problem.
+Generally, providing an inapproximability result or a better approximation algorithm for the MaxUtil problem is an important open problem.
+Furthermore, the existence of the core in the unweighted setting when $k>3$ is an essential open problem.

-There are several interesting directions for future work.
-Since we show that the MaxUtil problem cannot be computed in polynomial time (unless $P=NP$), it will be interesting to investigate some variants.
-For example, the problem of finding a $k$-bounded partition such that each agent will be matched with at least one friend in its coalition.
+In addition, there are several interesting directions for extending our work.
+Since the MaxUtil problem is computationally hard, it will be interesting to investigate some variants.
+For example, the problem of finding a $k$-bounded partition, such that each agent will be matched with at least one friend in its coalition.
 Another interesting research direction is to incorporate skills in our model, motivated by coalitional skill games \cite{bachrach2008coalitional}.
-That is, each agent has a set of skills, and each coalition is required to have at least one agent that acquires each of the skills.
+That is, each agent has a set of skills, and each coalition is required to have at least one agent that acquires each of the skills. \begin{acks} This research has been partly supported by the Ministry of Science, Technology \& Space (MOST), Israel. \end{acks}